 Adequate number of seats

 Having thinner seat backs will help with seat count, but new buffer zones for crash safety at the ends of the car, and an extra door in the middle, are limiting factors.
 As a result, seat count will drop by 4.6 seats per car on average.
 To increase the number of seats in the fleet, BART has set a goal to obtain funding to increase the fleet to 1,081 train cars.
 This would increase the number of seats in the fleet by 49%.

 Seat and aisle width

 80% of randomly surveyed customers at the MacArthur train car model rated a 20” seat width as excellent or good.
 The new seats are 2” narrower than the seats on the old BART train cars, but still among the widest in the industry and allow for wider aisles and fitting as many seats as possible in the available space.

-About 18 inches high, 1.5 inches higher than the current cars by popular demand.
+The new seats are about 18 inches high off the floor, about 1.5 inches higher than the current cars by popular demand.
 88% of randomly surveyed customers at the MacArthur train car model rated the seat height as excellent or good.

 Better passenger information

 Lots of improvements.
 There will be: LCD screens on the train to display dynamic BART maps that show customers where they are and where the train is going; interior LED displays showing the next stop; exterior LED displays showing the destination of the train and the route color; automated PA announcements, and more.

 Noise dampening, microplug doors will provide a quieter ride and a new tapered wheel shape will reduce track noise.

 Cooling systems will distribute air directly to the ceilings, making it more comfortable for standees on hot days.